 Olin Health Center is an outpatient health care facility providing medical, dental, optical and health education services to the students of MSU.
 It is on East Circle Drive between Berkey and Morrill Halls.
 Olin Health Center is nationally accredited by the Joint Commission on Accreditation of Health Care Organizations, and is staffed with board certified physicians and other certified health care professionals.

-All regularly enrolled students carrying seven or more credits, doctoral students carrying six or more credits, and all graduate assistants, are eligible for health services during the semester that they are enrolled.
-Other students and spouses may purchase a Health Service card entitling them to services.
-Eligible students are entitled to an unlimited number of office visits with a physician, nurse practitioner, physician assistant, nutritionist or health educator at no charge.
-Since laboratory, pharmacy, physical therapy, dental, optometry and radiology services are on a fee-for-service basis, medical insurance is highly recommended.
-Olin Health Center Services include:
+Students carrying seven or more credits, doctoral students carrying six or more credits, graduate assistants and those who have purchased a special Health Service card are eligible for unlimited office visits with Olin Health Center physicians, physician assistants, and nurse practitioners at no charge; and limited psychiatric visits at no charge.